Duke: Yeah, but after 12 fucking years, it should be.

 Duke Nukem Forever provides examples of:

 - Batman Can Breathe in Space: In "The Doctor Who Cloned Me", Duke is apparently able to survive on the surface of the moon just fine, simply by holding his breath.
+Electric shimmering on his body seems to suggest he's got some sort of energy shield, but still an impressive feat nonetheless.

-- Berserk Button: This is the first time we have ever heard Duke truly angry.
+- This is the first time we have ever heard Duke truly angry.
 Not just "This really pisses me off", but tangible human rage.
 Duke loves his babes, and by God does he hate aliens.Duke: Not my babes!
 NOT in my town!
 You alien motherfuckers are gonna pay for this!

 - Also, occasionally, when he messes up at the pool table in his mansion.